Day Programs

 Interested in touring our Whitehouse Day Program?
 Day Program tours take place on the 2nd Wednesday of the month from 1-2pm and the 4th Thursday of the month from 10-11am.
 This tour is ideal for families/individuals considering Day Program services at Bittersweet Farms.
 Reservations are required, contact Mallory Dockery to make a reservation.

-Adult Day Services at Betty’s Farm (Lima)
+Adult Day Services at Betty’s Farm in Lima

 The Day Program at Betty’s Farm focuses on life and safety skills, arts and crafts, gardening and animal care, aerobic outdoor activity, civic education, and giving back to the Lima community through volunteering.